ilya-konanykhin/neofiles/README.md

 gem 'neofiles'
 gem 'ruby-imagespec', git: 'git://github.com/dim/ruby-imagespec.git' gem 'mini_magick', '3.7.0'
+gem 'png_quantizator', '0.2.1'
 ```

 ***ruby-imagespec*** is needed to get an image file dimensions & content type.

 ***mini_magick*** does resizing & watermarking.
 Actually it is a lightweight wrapper around command-line utility
 ImageMagick, which must be installed also.
+Refer to the gem's description for installation instructions.

+***png_quantizator*** does lossless PNG compression.
+Actually it is a lightweight wrapper around command-line utility
+Pngquant, which must be installed also.
 Refer to the gem's description for installation instructions.

 Also, you must have installed MongoDB with its default driver ***mongoid*** (5 version at least) and Rails framework
 with HAML templating engine.
 By default the gem needs `neofiles` mongoid client defined in `config/mongoid.yml`, which